Cosmological Perturbation in New General Relativity: Propagating mode from the violation of local Lorentz invariance: Cosmological Perturbation from the viewpoint of Local Lorentz Invariance

 Decomposing the spatial component of $\xi^{\mu}$, $\xi^{i}$, further into $\xi^{i} = \partial^{i}\xi + \xi^{(v)}{}^{i}\,$, where $\xi^{(v)}{}^{i}$ is a transverse vector, we can derive following transformation rules

 Here, the dot `` $\dot{}$ '' stands for the time derivative.
-Other perturbations, $h_{ij}$, $G_{i}$, $\alpha$, and $\tilde{\sigma}$, do not change with respect to the infinitesimal gauge transformation given by Eq.~\eqref{gauge transformation of perturbations}.
-This transformation coincides with that provided in the pioneering work~\cite{Izumi:2012qj} up to the difference in notation.\footnote{ In our notation, the sign of $\varphi$ is opposite. } Based on the above results, we can compose three gauge-invariant variables as follows:
+Other perturbations, $h_{ij}$, $\alpha_{i}$, and $\tilde{\sigma}$ do not change with respect to the infinitesimal gauge transformation given by Eq.~\eqref{gauge transformation of perturbations}.
+This transformation coincides with that provided in the pioneering work~\cite{Izumi:2012qj} up to the difference in notation.\footnote{ In our notation, the sign of $\varphi$ is opposite. } Based on the above results, we can compose five set of gauge-invariant variables as follows:

-Taking $h_{ij}$, $G_{i}$, $\alpha$, and $\tilde{\sigma}$ into account, our theory consists of ten gauge-invariant variables in total; whereas $\tilde{V}_{i}$ is not a gauge-invariant variable.
-If the theory respects the local LI, we can turn $\tilde{V}_{i}$ into zero; the perturbations can be composed only of the gauge-invariant variables.
-However, as already stated, NGR does not satisfy the local LI except for Type 6 (TEGR), indicating that we cannot fix the gauge so that $\tilde{V}_{i}$ vanishes.
+Taking $h_{ij}$, $\alpha_{i}$, and $\tilde{\sigma}$ into account, our theory consists of twelve gauge-invariant variables in total; we can replace twelve out of sixteen perturbation variables in terms of these gauge-invariant variables.

 Now, the origin of each perturbation field and its role are clear.
 We shall consider gauge-fixing conditions for our analysis.
 Fixing the gauge $\xi^{0}$, one of the three scalar perturbations, $\psi$, $\varphi$, or $\alpha$, vanishes from the theory.
-For the gauge $\xi\,$, one of the two scalar perturbations, either $B$ or $F\,$, vanishes.
+For the gauge $\xi$, one of the two scalar perturbations, either $B$ or $F$, vanishes.
 In the same way, fixing the gauge $\xi^{(v)}{}_{i}$, one of the pseudo-vector $\tilde{V}_{i}$, the vector $C_{i}$, or the vector $G_{i}$ vanishes.
 If a given theory satisfies both diffeomorphism and local LI, we can simplify the perturbation theory as desired by fixing the gauge freely.
 In NGR, however, local LI is violated while preserving diffeomorphism invariance.
-Therefore, we should not fix the following perturbations that originated from the violation of local LI: $\alpha$, $\alpha_{i}$, $\tilde{\sigma}$, and $\tilde{V}{}_{i}$.
+Therefore, we should not fix the following perturbations that originated from the violation of local LI: $\alpha$, $\alpha_{i}$, $\tilde{\sigma}$, and $\tilde{V}_{i}$.

 To formulate a perturbation theory for investigating the propagating DOFs in NGR, we shall consider an appropriate gauge choice.
 For the gauge $\xi^{0}$, we should fix it so that either of $\psi = 0$ or $\varphi = 0$ holds.
 In our work, we choose the gauge to realize $\varphi = 0$.
 For the gauges $\xi$ and $\xi^{(v)}{}_{i}$, in this work, we fix them for $B = 0$ and $C_{i} = 0$, respectively.
 Therefore, the possible propagating DOFs are $h_{ij}$, $\psi$, $F$, and $G_{i}$ of the symmetric part of the co-vierbein field and $\alpha$, $\alpha_{i}$, $\tilde{\sigma}$, and $\tilde{V}_{i}$ of the anti-symetric part of the co-vierbein field.
 Explicitly, the co-vierbein field turns into